kartevonmorgen/kartevonmorgen/README.md

     nix-build -E '(import <nixpkgs>{}).callPackage ./kartevonmorgen.nix {}'

+*Note*: Sometimes the build fails because of a bad binary cache, so just disable it:

+    nix-build -E '(import <nixpkgs>{}).callPackage ./kartevonmorgen.nix {}' --option use-binary-caches false

 During the development you don't want to do that manually on every file change, so just run